Ibercivis/CitMApp/README.md

 The CitMApp user can become a manager of their own citizen science project, collaborate on existing projects or value them so that other citizens can find them easily.
 As a project manager, the user defines the parameters that he considers useful for the study, and that the rest of citizen scientists will use to add more information to the project.

-The application is developed by the Ibercivis Foundation, promoted by the Zaragoza Activa / Geoinquietos Zaragoza Collaborative Mapped Resident Group and financed by the Zaragoza City Council through Zaragoza Activa.
+The application is developed by the [Ibercivis Foundation](https://ibercivis.es), promoted by the group [Mapeado Colaborativo/Geoinquietos Zaragoza](https://mapcolabora.org) and financed by the Zaragoza City Council through Zaragoza Activa.

-The CitMApp application uses the OSMdroid library as a base map (https://github.com/osmdroid/osmdroid) and also uses the OSMBonusPack (https://github.com/MKergall/osmbonuspack).
-In addition, for the visualization of images online, it uses the Picasso library (https://github.com/square/picasso) and for the HTTP Request it uses the Volley library (https://github.com/google/volley).
-Some of the icons used on CitMApp screens come from FlatIcon (https://www.flaticon.es/)
+The CitMApp application uses the [OSMdroid library](https://github.com/osmdroid/osmdroid) as a base map and also uses the [OSMBonusPack](https://github.com/MKergall/osmbonuspack).
+In addition, for the visualization of images online, it uses the [Picasso library](https://github.com/square/picasso) and for the HTTP Request it uses the [Volley library](https://github.com/google/volley).

+Some of the icons used on CitMApp screens come from [FlatIcon](https://www.flaticon.es/)

 For any questions or suggestions you can [open an issue here](https://github.com/Ibercivis/CitMApp/issues) or contact to info@ibercivis.es